byeongjuhan/byeongjuhan.github.io/README.md

-This repository is for [personal homepage](https://byeongju-han.github.io).
-The code is from [ankitsultana's repository](https://github.com/ankitsultana/researcher).
+This repository contains the code of the [personal homepage](https://byeongjuhan.github.io).
+It is based on [ankitsultana's repository](https://github.com/ankitsultana/researcher).